AutumnO/Recipe_Book/README.md

     The current kitchen stock tab will log owned staples to improve meal plans and streamline forming a shopping list.
 Anything will be able to be logged, but the focus will be on staples that are not used up frequently.

-# Goals within CS 211 Final Project scope
-    I will be using WinForms to do this within the scope of the final project.
-Current goals for the project are subject to change, they are currently as follows:

-    1. Create a class of recipes and sort them through a search of their properties.
-    2. Have a button that allows creation of new recipes.
-    3. Figure out a format for storing the recipes while the application is not running.
-    4. Recipe ingredients should have two ingredient parameters, the name of the ingredient, and the amount in the standard recipe.